How to Setup an Accounting Department

 - Fixed assets and property accounting.
 Every company needs to have some long-term assets such as land, buildings, tools and equipment, machinery, vehicles, etc., in order to function effectively.
 These are called fixed assets or tangible assets—items that cannot easily be converted to cash.
 They may be retained by the business permanently or over long periods.
 The business needs to maintain detailed records of all its fixed assets, keeping track of the depreciation they undergo over time.
 This is both for calculating tax payable to authorities and for controlling the use of the assets.
 The accounting department is responsible for making these accounts.
 They are recorded into the balance sheet that is used to compute total company assets, liabilities, and capital at any given period.
 It is very important that the company’s financial statements are kept up-to-date by the accounting department.
 A business always needs to buy the most upgraded equipment to remain competitive in the market, and its financial statements like the profit and loss account and the balance sheet show its overall worth and value and how much it can afford to buy.

 The accounting department may be assigned other related work as well, but this is a comprehensive list of their major functions.
 The significance of these functions in running the business should be obvious.
 No business can operate without paying its employees accurately and on time, or without keeping detailed records of its asset and liabilities, of cash received and paid out.
 Quite literally, a company would be unable to run efficiently if its accounting department did not perform these functions effectively and on time.
-It is very important that the accounting department maintains a good bookkeeping system and keeps it detailed and regularly updated.
+It is very important that the accounting department maintains a good bookkeeping system (or simply use an alternative to QuickBooks) and keeps it detailed and regularly updated.

 IMPORTANCE OF THE ACCOUNTING DEPARTMENT TO THE COMPANY